-At the conference I was interested in what organisations were doing to create more compassionate cultures (more on this in another post).
-But I realised I was most interested in the individual choices we have, how compassionate cultures are made up of compassionate actions from each of us, leaders, or not.
+At the conference I was interested in what organisations were doing to create more compassionate cultures.
+But I realised I was perhaps most interested in the individual choices we have – how compassionate cultures are made up of compassionate actions from each of us, leaders, or not.

 And I wondered what sort of micro culture I was creating around me, in my own internal system and with the people immediately around me.
 What was I doing to create a compassionate culture?